The more office service agreements you prepare before your office relocation the better.

-Once the phones, internet and WiFi are connected, consider setting up an information session so your team is clear on how things work.
+After the phones and internet are connected consider setting up an information session so your team is clear on how things work.

-The nearest post office will help you set up a PO Box and talk to you about business solutions such as opening a credit account.
+The post office will help you set up a PO Box and other business solutions such forwarding mail.

 Get in touch with the local stationery supplier to arrange bulk orders of paper, notepads, staplers and pens.
 You may also need to have letterheads, business cards and notepads printed with your company’s new details.

 Be specific with your requirements when hiring a cleaning company.
 If your office is located within a larger complex, speak to the building manager or other businesses to see if there is already a reputable company working in the building.
-If you bring in your own cleaners, make sure they are able to access the building.
+If you use your own cleaners make sure they have after hours access to the building.

-You can hire plants starting from only a few dollars a week and let the hiring company take responsibility for maintaining them.
+You can hire plants using a service agreement starting from only a few dollars a week and let the hiring company take responsibility for maintaining the plants.

 Some companies like to have a welcoming bunch of flowers at reception so consider setting up a recurring order with a nearby florist.

-A good provider will install general rubbish and recycling bins in your office so your team can dispose of their waste responsibly.
+A good provider will install general rubbish and recycling bins in your office to dispose of waste responsibly.
 Have a chat to your building manager about the best way to organise rubbish removal.

 Security systems are becoming increasingly smart and cost effective.
-You can choose between an automated camera system or a physical security guards, depending on your location and the nature of your business.
+You can choose between an automated camera system or physical security guards, depending on the nature of your business.

-Seek out a reliable and highly recommended business to maintain your heating and cooling systems.
+Seek out a reliable and recommended business to maintain your heating and cooling systems.

 Food left lying around at work is an open invitation to ants, cockroaches and rodents so it is helpful to have a pest control business on call.